ImmunoInformatics-dev/VarPheno/README.md

 ### (1) Feature Matrix

-Three input files should be prepared:
+Three input files according to the example should be prepared:

 $M^{(1)}$: 1-SNV_SampleCellType_Matrix.txt